Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CAIP/AWS-Certified-AI-Practitioner-Exam-Guide.md

 Restricted Boltzmann Machine (RBM):
 A type of generative stochastic neural network that learns a probability distribution over its input data.
 It consists of two layers: a visible layer (input data) and a hidden layer (features), with symmetric connections and no intra-layer connections.
 RBMs are used for feature learning, dimensionality reduction, and as building blocks for deeper networks like DBNs.
 Training is typically done using a method called contrastive divergence.

+Bias-Variance Tradeoff: Explains the balance between model complexity (variance) and error due to incorrect assumptions (bias).

+Overfitting / Underfitting: Key concepts related to model generalization and performance.

+Cross-Validation: A resampling technique used to evaluate model performance on unseen data.

+Loss Function / Cost Function: A measure of how well a model's predictions match actual results (e.g., MSE, log loss).

+Gradient Descent: An optimization algorithm used to minimize a loss function by adjusting model weights.

+Epoch / Batch / Iteration: Definitions for units of training in deep learning.

 ### Types of Machine Learning

 #### Learning Problems